phil303/react-touch/README.md

 # React-Touch
 React-Touch is a set of wrapper components that handle touch events in a more declarative way.
 This library is still a WIP but anything I've documented below works.
-There are no tests yet and the API is probably going to shift a lot in the comings days so use at your own risk.
+Tests are thin still and the API is probably going to shift a lot in the comings days so use at your own risk.

 Here's a quick example of the API.